Hilco1/Movie-Recommendation-System/README.md

 -Limited discovery: Users are unlikely to be exposed to entirely new or diverse categories unless they explicitly interact with them, reducing content variety.

--Data extraction challenges: Some item features may not be straightforward to quantify or represent in the model.
+-Data extraction challenges: Some item features may not be straightforward to quantify or represent in the model

 A More Balanced Approach: